 Day 6 — Trinidad

 En route to Trinidad (a World Heritage site) stop at the Cienfuegos Botanical Gardens, the largest of its kind in Cuba, and learn of their efforts to maintain their rich biodiversity and extraordinary plant life.
 Afterwards, visit a former sugar mill town and with a historian, tour the town and meet the modern day inhabitants.
 Continue to Trinidad and discover its pastel-colored Colonial buildings, cobblestone streets, and beautiful plazas.
 Meet with a representative of the City’s Historian Office to discuss the achievements and the challenges of preserving this 16th-century city.
-During your exploration of Trinidad, meet with shopkeepers, owners of casas particulares (privately owned bed and breakfasts) and other members of the community.
-(B,L,D)
+During your exploration of Trinidad, meet with shopkeepers, owners of Casas Particulares, or privately owned Bed and Breakfasts, and other members of the community.
+(B,L)

 This morning, visit a community art project showcasing contemporary Afro-Cuban art.
 Meet with the director and several artists to learn of their work and how they are spreading contemporary art to small communities.
-This afternoon, return to Havana and en route, stop at the Bay of Pigs and visit the nearby Playa Giron Museum.
+Return to Havana and en route, stop at the Bay of Pigs and visit the nearby Playa Giron Museum.
 This afternoon, visit Finca Vigía, Ernest Hemmingway’s home for 20 years.
 With an expert, explore the 12 acre property and house that contains original furniture, artwork and personal memorabilia.
-(B,L, D)
+(B,L)

 Day 8 — Havana